-Microcystin is primarily found in the two cyanobacteria's: Microcystis aeruginosa and Planktothrix, which can inadvertently be collected when harvesting spirulina.
-There have been low levels of microcystin detected in some poor quality algae supplements.
-Because of this health concern, all algae products are required to be tested for these possible contaminants that can be inadvertently collected when harvesting blue-green algae or spirulina.
+Microcystin is not found in spirulina but in the two cyanobacteria's: Microcystis aeruginosa and Planktothrix, which can inadvertently be collected when harvesting spirulina.
+There have been low levels of microcystin detected in some poor quality algae supplements, therefore all high quality dietary algae products test for possible contaminants to ensure nutritional integrity.

-BMAA is an amino acid produced by some species of cyanobacteria found in many species of cyanobacteria all over the planet and is a neurotoxin when consumed in high doses.
-Some people therefore believe AFA to be a possible source of BMAA, which has been linked to neurodegenerative disease.
-It has also been found to a large degree in marine fish as well as in drinking water.
+BMAA is an amino acid produced by some species of cyanobacteria found in many aquatic environments all over the planet.
+It is a neurotoxin when consumed in high doses and has been linked to neurodegenerative disease.
+BMAA has also been found to a large degree in marine fish as well as in drinking water.
 Spirulina does not produce BMAA, but has been contaminated by BMAA containing species on rare occasions.

 Ultimately, you must draw your own conclusions and do your own research if you are at all concerned.
-We always recommend using high quality algae products that are verified and tested free of any impurities or potential toxins just to be sure you are getting the best available form of this dietary algae.
+We always recommend using high quality algae products that are verified and tested free of any potential toxins, like BMAA, and are grown organically in a controlled environment.

-The algae powder or flakes can be added to blended drinks or easily dissolved straight into bottled water for superfood re-hydration throughout your day.
+The algae powder or flakes can be added to blended drinks or easily dissolved straight into a bottle of water for superfood re-hydration throughout your day.
 As we mentioned, we LOVE spirulina powder or flakes over the top of a nice green lettuce salad.

 is important to buy high quality raw organic algae products.
 We particularly love the